spiralofhope/shoes-contrib/README.markdown

 ## What is shoes-contrib?

 Shoes-contrib is a collection of examples for [Shoes](http://shoesrb.com/), the best little GUI toolkit for Ruby.
+(In our case it's the original Red Shoes)

 We packaged up a bunch of great little scripts to show off different parts of Shoes, so if you're looking to tinker around, need to find an example of some part of the API, or just want to see what Shoes can do, you're in the right place!

+Right now the project is focusing on its browser, but when it turns to the example programs and tutorials, they will be stripped down into[Short, Self Contained, Correct, Example](http://sscce.org/)s to make them as easy as possible to learn from.

 ## How can I try the examples out?